julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L08_AgentBasedModels.md

 ---

-# ABM are very useful to understand behavioural responses
+# <!--fit-->ABM are very useful to understand behavioural responses

 ---